 Google Drive is a cloud storage and file backup system.
-We keep a lot of documentation on Google Drive, though we’re slowly switching material over to the Handbook.
+We keep a lot of documentation, project work, and templates in Google Drive.

 Because Google Drive is a web application, you don’t need to install anything.

-We use Google Drive to keep track of documentation for different projects:
+We use Google Drive to keep track of our work and collaborate on documents, presentations, and spreadsheets.

-If you’re working outside the 18F Team Folder, make sure you change the permission on new documents so that your collaborators can view and edit them.
+Make sure you set the permissions on new documents so that the appropriate people can view and edit them.

 If you’re using a non-Google service and it requests access to your GSA Google Drive (such as to enable an integration feature), please deny that request.
 In other words, don’t grant OAuth access to GSA Google Drive.
 Here’s an example of what this kind of request might look like: